Exploring Flip Flop memories and beyond: training recurrent neural networks with key insights: Introduction

+{In the field of Machine learning, more sophisticated architectures such as LSTM (Long Short Term Memory units) or GRU (Gated recurrent units) are widely spread and have been used to process temporal sequences since they do not have the same limitations as RNNs to process long time dependencies \cite{69e088c8129341ac89810907fe6b1bfe, NIPS2015_5955, pascanu2013, 279181, 10.1162/neco_a_01253}.}

+{However, a simple RNN model still constitutes a vast field of study.
+The primary reason for this is that it is employed in Computational Neuroscience to comprehend computation in terms of collective dynamics, which is involved in cognitive tasks like motor control, temporal brain processing tasks, decision-making, or working memory \cite{doi:10.1146/annurev-neuro-092619-094115, Jarne2023_2}.
+These models are important because they are {useful for describing} the behaviour of brain areas, such as the prefrontal cortex.}

+RNNs also allow the incorporation of realistic characteristics at the biological level, such as Dale's law \cite{doi:10.1177/003591573502800330, Jarne2023_2}, sparsity or different characteristics of interest in animal models.

+There are general tutorials available on artificial neural networks, such as \cite{YANG20201048}.
+However, in this work, we will focus extensively on recurrent neural networks and their application in computational neuroscience.
+Recurrent neural networks play a relevant role in understanding complex neural processes and dynamics.
+Throughout this tutorial, we will delve into the architecture, training methodologies, and practical implementation of recurrent neural networks, exploring their significance and potential contributions to the field of computational neuroscience.

-In the present work, the modeling of a complex system is presented, using Tensorflow and Keras.
-The reason for this selection is that these new scientific libraries are open source, and their use is rapidly growing.
-Good documentation can be found for software development \cite{gulli2017deep, 10.5555/3235300, singh2019learn}, and also new tools such as Google Colaboratory allow implementing and testing directly online network implementation, with the focus on ML.
+In this work, the modelling of these complex systems is presented using Tensorflow and Keras.
+The reason for this selection is that such scientific libraries are open-source, their use is rapidly growing, {and they become increasingly popular.
+One can find excellent documentation for software development about them} \cite{gulli2017deep, 10.5555/3235300, singh2019learn}, and also we have new tools such as Google Colaboratory that allows implementing and testing models directly online.

-An RNN was chosen because it is relevant in various fields.
-It was trained to perform a temporal processing task, that was inspired in Neuroscience tasks such as \cite{SUSSILLO2014156}.
-The implementation of the network, the training, and the tools are presented, as well as different forms to obtain the information that allows describing the system appropriately.
+A simple RNN was chosen because it is relevant in various fields.
+Here it was trained to perform a time-series processing task inspired in Computational Neuroscience studies \cite{SUSSILLO2014156}.
+The implementation of the network, the training, and the tools are carefully described here, as well as different forms to obtain the information that allows a suitable description of the system under study.

-Training an RNN to perform temporal tasks has many difficulties and can be done through various paradigms.
+Training a RNN to perform temporal tasks has many difficulties and can be done through various paradigms.
 Here it is proposed to approach the problem through supervised learning.
-The entire procedure is described in detail using open-source software.
-Gradient descendant minimization was used to take advantage of different optimized implementations of the current algorithms available.
+The entire procedure is described in detail.